 Work/Life balance is extremely important to me today.
 Without travel and gaining new experiences, from where comes the inspiration to create?
 Without friends, family and relationships with loved ones, from where comes the heart and drive that goes into your creation?
 Sitting in front of a computer for 16 hours per day does not lead to greater creativity nor productivity.
 In fact, studies have found that spending that much time at work leads to the exact opposite.
 Look at how things have shaped up in many European nations, with some working as little as 6 hours per day.
 The reason is simple.
 It leads to happier, healthier employees.
 Some go as far as to say that having a limited amount of time makes employees more productive, such that they don't spend time surfing the net or chatting at the water cooler.

 What is the rush?
-Your project isn't going to run away.
+If you want to make your own anime, your project isn't going to run away.
 With a little bit of effort each day, it will get done.
 It is fear that causes haste, and when you work from that mindset you likely compromise your own project anyway.
 Relax!
 Let your project come alive in its own way.
 Get out from in front of the computer and go experience some real life.
 Your projects will not only benefit from this, your health and relationships will benefit greatly from this as well.

 From the stand point of big business in America, sadly, Lucas is right!
 That may not be good for the artists working in the field, but that is exactly what big business wants; Lower the costs and increase profits.
 If Davy Jones, from Pirates of the Caribbean: Dead Man's Chest, could be done in the third world for $10 per day, that's where they will go.
 I hate to say it, but I believe that day is coming.